-- 1. Failure to comply with Te Kupenga policies and procedures - 2.
-Failure to carry out lawful and reasonable requests from a member of Te Kupenga staff - 3.
+- 1. Failure to comply with Te Kupenga policies and procedures. - 2.
+Failure to carry out lawful and reasonable requests from a member of Te Kupenga staff. - 3.
 Failure to comply with Te Kupenga's smoke-free status.
 Te Kupenga is a smoke-free organisation and smoking is prohibited inside a Te Kupenga building or in any other temporary site, or in any of Te Kupenga's remote sites.
-There are designated smoking areas - 4.
-Failure to respect the privacy of other students and college staff, including divulging confidential information regarding any student or college staff member unless there is a lawful reason or request for this information - 5.
-Incurring liability on the part of the Te Kupenga without proper authorisation - 6.
-Deliberately or recklessly acting, or failing to act, in a manner resulting in damage to Te Kupenga property - 7.
-Desecration of sacred places or objects - 8.
-Using, or allowing the use of, Te Kupenga property, resources, or funds for other than authorised purposes - 9.
-Having unauthorised possession of, or removing property belonging to Te Kupenga, another student, a staff member or visitor - 10.
-Using derogatory language or exhibiting behaviour construed as bullying, harassment or gross misbehaviour, especially regarding gender, race, faith traditions, disabilities, and age - If you would like advice or assistance with an intervention on harassment, Te Kupenga has designated contact people to assist you with the process.
-These are currently Dr Rocio Figueroa (Lecturer in Theology), Rev Dr Mervyn Duffy SM (Lecturer in Theology), and Dr John Kleinsman (Director of the Nathanial Centre) - The guidelines of the NZ Human Rights Commission should be taken into consideration. - 11.
-Behaving in a manner causing safety risks to students or staff - 12.
-Abuse of alcohol and illegal substances on campus, or being on Te Kupenga premises when under the influence of alcohol or illegal substances - 13.
-Threatening or intimidating verbal and/or physical behaviour as well as any actions that will compromise the health and safety of students, staff and visitors. - 14.
-Assaulting or threatening to assault a member of the Te Kupenga community, or anyone on Te Kupenga premises - 15.
-Bringing objects or weapons to the classroom that may endanger themselves or others, or using any objects in a manner that may endanger themselves or others
+There are designated smoking areas. - 4.
+Failure to respect the privacy of other students and college staff, including divulging confidential information regarding any student or college staff member unless there is a lawful reason or request for this information. - 5.
+Incurring liability on the part of the Te Kupenga without proper authorisation. - 6.
+Deliberately or recklessly acting, or failing to act, in a manner resulting in damage to Te Kupenga property. - 7.
+Desecration of sacred places or objects. - 8.
+Using, or allowing the use of, Te Kupenga property, resources, or funds for other than authorised purposes. - 9.
+Having unauthorised possession of, or removing property belonging to Te Kupenga, another student, a staff member or visitor. - 10.
+Using derogatory language or exhibiting behaviour construed as bullying, harassment or gross misbehaviour, especially regarding gender, race, faith traditions, disabilities, and age. - a.
+If you would like advice or assistance with an intervention on harassment, Te Kupenga has designated contact people to assist you with the process. - 11.
+Behaving in a manner causing safety risks to students or staff. - 12.
+Abuse of alcohol and illegal substances on campus or being on Te Kupenga premises when under the influence of alcohol or illegal substances. - 13.
+Threatening or intimidating verbal and/or physical behaviour. - 14.
+Assaulting or threatening to assault a member of the Te Kupenga community, or anyone on Te Kupenga premises. - 15.
+Bringing objects or weapons to the classroom that may endanger themselves or others, or using any objects in a manner that may endanger themselves or others.